coryvisi/serverless-pdf-chat/docs/transforms.md

 ]
 ```

-- If your lookup data exceeds the [Amazon DynamoDB item size limit](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ServiceQuotas.html#limits-items), consider using the [multilookup](#multilookup) transform instead, which will split the lookup data into multiple items.
+- If your lookup data exceeds the [DynamoDB item size limit](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ServiceQuotas.html#limits-items), consider using the [multilookup](#multilookup) transform instead, which will split the lookup data into multiple items.

-- The provided `resources/load_dynamodb_lookup_table.py` script can be used to load prepared JSON data into the Amazon DynamoDB table:
+- The provided `resources/load_dynamodb_lookup_table.py` script can be used to load prepared JSON data into the DynamoDB table:

     - Script parameters:
         |Parameter  |Type   |Description    |